 The third motor is the synchronous motor used for capstan drive.
 If this motor has oil cups it is a sleeve bearing type and requires S.A.E.
 30 oil at three month intervals.
 If motor is a sealed ball bearing motor, no service is required.
-This motor is mounted on a ball bearing hinge which is moved by a solenoid to engage the motor and the capstan flywheel.
-The motor is pulled away from the flywheel by spring "A" in Fig. 1.
+This motor is mounted on a spring hinge which is moved by a solenoid to engage the motor and the capstan flywheel.
 In the rack mounted position the additional spring "B" must be attached.

 When the machine is turned on and the tape threaded into position, the solenoid "C" pulls the motor into engagement with the capstan flywheel tire and drives it.
-The pressure between the motor and flywheel is adjustable at spring "D" and is adjusted to give synchronous speed as described in IN-STALLATION.
+The pressure between the motor and flywheel is adjustable at spring "D" and is adjusted to give synchronous speed as described in INSTALLATION.

 The capstan shaft has a permanently lubricated ball bearing at the bottom end to take the flywheel load and to maintain a minimum of friction, see Fig. 2.
 The upper bearing on the shaft is a precision bronze sleeve bearing which permits absolutely true running of the capstan.
 This bearing must be oiled with S.A.E.
 30 motor oil.
-This should be done every six months, more frequently if desired.
+This should be done every six months.
 To oil: Loosen set screw in dust cap surrounding the capstan shaft just below the tape contact point.
 Push the rubber idler wheel away from the shaft just enough to allow the cap to be removed.
-This exposes a felt and neoprene washer which cover the oil hole.
-Remove these washers and oil through the larger of the two holes exposed.
+This exposes a felt washer which covers the oil hole.
+Remove this washer and oil through the larger of the two holes exposed.
 Fill until no more oil will enter!
 Replace as disassembled.

-The mechanism of the capstan idler is operated by solenoid "E" in Fig. 1.
-Capstan idler pressure is set so that it will just deform the tape if the tape is stopped with the hand while the machine is running.
+The mechanism of the capstan idler is operated by solenoid "E" in Fig. 1 and is returned by spring "A." Capstan idler pressure is set so that it will just deform the tape if the tape is stopped with the hand while the machine is running.
 This pressure is adjusted at point "F" in Fig. 1.
-A drop of oil on all bearing surfaces of this mechanism at six month intervals is recommended, but not essential.
+A drop of oil on all bearing surfaces of this mechanism at six month intervals is recommended.
 WARNING!
 Under no conditions should any oil be allowed to come in contact with the rubber surfaces of the capstan idler and flywheel.